estella98/SteamRecommenderSystem/README.md

 # SteamRecommenderSystem
 A recommender system built upon the user behaviors & game statistics collected by Steam.
-Methods Experimented in this project include: Popularity based, Collaborative filtering and Matrix Factorization.
+Methods Experimented in this project include: Popularity based and Collaborative filtering.

 ## Dataset